Asabeneh/30-Days-Of-Python/readme25-27.md

 ![SQL versus NoSQL](./images/mongoDB/sql-vs-nosql.png)

 In this section we will focus on a NoSQL database MongoDB.
-Lets sign up on [mongoDB](https://www.mongodb.com/) by click on the signin button then click register on the next page.
+Lets sign up on [mongoDB](https://www.mongodb.com/) by click on the sign in button then click register on the next page.

 ![MongoDB Sign up pages](./images/mongoDB/mongodb-signup-page.png)